lofidewanto/java-gwt-blockchain/README.md

 ```

 One change needs to be done:
-- GWT doesn't emulate String.format so need to be changed.
+- GWT doesn't emulate String.format so this part needs to be changed.
 This StackOverflow article
-is a good place to see ByteToHex in Java:
+is a good place to see ByteToHex alternatives in Java:
 https://stackoverflow.com/questions/2817752/java-code-to-convert-byte-to-hexadecimal